vestrel00/contacts-android/README.md

 ## TODO

-1. Support local account query.
-Account objects can not be created with null account name or type.
+1. Support local account query in sample; add a "local" option in Accounts sample activity.
 2. Migrate local account to a remote account and vice versa.

 3. Fix RawContacts with photo rows getting deleted by Update by creating a Photo entity.